-❗ Disclaimer: We are a small editorial team doing our best to keep this content updated, but things are changing quickly.
+❗ Disclaimer: We are a small editorial team doing our best to keep this content updated, but things can often change quickly.
 Please consult each organization’s website and social media for the latest information.

 Table Of Contents